jamiebuilds/favorite-software/README.md

 ---

+> **Prerequisites**

-> I've included the short snippets to install most of these using Homebrew.
-The installation instructions for Homebrew and Homebrew Cask are also included.
+> I've included the short snippets to install most of these using [Homebrew](http://brew.sh/).
+The installation instructions for [Homebrew](https://github.com/thejameskyle/favorite-software/blob/master/README.md#homebrew) and [Homebrew Cask](https://github.com/thejameskyle/favorite-software/blob/master/README.md#homebrew-cask) are also included.
 If you would prefer not to use either, you can click on the titles for their respective project pages.

 ---